 After about 20 minutes, you’ll reach a signed intersection, where a hiking path departs from the main road.
 Take the trail.
 From Radstädter Hütte, you’ll be met with sublime views of the Radstädter Tauern mountain range, Schladminger Tauern, Dachstein, and more.

 2. Relax at Hofalmen

-Hofalmen refers to the alm restaurants Oberhofalm and Unterhofalm, which are located at the end of the Mautstrasse Hofalm Road.
-Both alm restaurants are accessible by foot, bicycle, or car from the center of Filzmoos via a 5 km tolled road (5.50 EUR per car in 2019).
+Hofalmen refers to the mountain pasture huts Oberhofalm and Unterhofalm, which are located at the end of the Mautstrasse Hofalm Road.
+Both huts are accessible by foot, bicycle, or car from the center of Filzmoos via a 5 km tolled road (5.50 EUR per car in 2019).

 Surrounded by rolling green pastures, these two idyllic alm huts are splendid destinations in their own right.
 It’s far too tempting to settle into Oberhofalm for a hearty Austrian meal.

 However, the Hofalmen huts mark the beginning of many hiking trails into the Dachstein mountains.
 So, save the meal for after.

 3. Hike to Hofpürglhütte

 - Distance: 4.2 km (out-and-back)